 This article may contain compensated links.
 See our full disclosure here

+Ever daydreamed of moving to Italy?
 If this past year has taught us anything, it is to take the bull by the horns and not keep our dreams on hold.
-This week we are talking about what many of us have long dreamt of – making a move to Italy for good.
+Here, we are talking about what many of us have long dreamt of – making a move to Italy for good.

 In this episode, we talk to Thea Duncan – who made the dream of living in Italy a reality.
 Thea was born in Trinidad and Tobago and raised in Miami, Florida but, after finding herself called to Italy and a semester abroad near Rome in 2003, she found herself studying and then working in Milan… and decided to stay permanently.